gbif/dwc-dp/darwin-core-conceptual-model.md

 ### **Simplifications**

-Figure 2 represents a small subset of the DwC-CM, focussing only on the fundamental aspects of *Events*. *Events* can be related to many other classes in the DwC-CM.
+Figure 2 represents a small subset of the DwC-CM, focusing only on the fundamental aspects of *Events*. *Events* can be related to many other classes in the DwC-CM.
 Those relationships are covered in further thematic sections below.

-The connections to *Event* from *Occurrence*, *OrganismInteraction*, and *Survey* must not be interpreted to mean that a single *Event* can be a combination of those three classes, rather, it only means that those three classes have *Event* properties in addition to their own distinct properties.
+Connections to *Event* from *Occurrence*, *OrganismInteraction*, and *Survey* must not be interpreted to mean that a single *Event* can be a combination of those three classes.
+It only means that those three classes have *Event* properties in addition to their own distinct properties.

 ### **Implementation notes**

-Whereas in theory each distinct action, process, or set of circumstances occurring at some place during some period of time is a distinct *Event*, in practice it may be beneficial to allow a single *Event* to provide the spatio-temporal context for multiple activities simultaneously.
+In theory, each distinct action, process, or set of circumstances occurring at some place during some period of time is a distinct *Event*.
+In practice, it may be beneficial to allow a single *Event* to provide the spatio-temporal context for multiple activities simultaneously.
 For example, an *OrganismInteraction* most often happens at the same place and time as each of the *Occurrence* it is related to.
 The *Organisms* involved in the interaction may also have been collected at the same time.
 For all of these activities, the spatio-temporal information is the same.
-Rather than require five *Events* having the same place and time to be created, a single *Event* could be created and referred to by the *OrganismInteraction*, by both *Occurrences* and by both the *MaterialEntities* that were gathered.
+Rather than require the creation of five *Event* instances the same place and time, a single *Event* could be created and referred to by the *OrganismInteraction*, by both *Occurrences*, and by both the *MaterialEntities* that were gathered.
 Care must be taken in this implementation choice to allow the option to designate an *Event* as multi-faceted.

-Depending on the intended use of *Event* data, it may simplify data sharing models to subsume the *Location* information within *Events*.
+Depending on the intended use of *Event* data, it may simplify data sharing models to subsume *Location* information within *Events*.

 ## **2.2 Survey (non-normative)**

-In Darwin Core, a *Survey* refers to an *Event* that is a biotic survey or inventory, which, with sufficiently detailed information, can support not only evidence of presence of *Organisms*, but also absences of detection and estimations of abundance.
+In Darwin Core, a *Survey* refers to an *Event* that is a biotic survey or inventory, which, with sufficiently detailed information, can support not only evidence of presence of *Organisms* but also absences of detection and estimations of abundance.
 Figure 3 illustrates the part of the DwC-CM most closely related to *Surveys*.

 <img src="{{ '/images/survey.png' | relative_url }}" alt="Survey Conceptual Model"
      style="max-width:100%;height:auto;width:65%;">